Government Shutdowns(Hour 2)

 That's John Peterson.

-I'm
+I'm Gordy

-Gordie Young.
+Young.

 Dominic Lee is in the air chair and the producer both checking things out.

-Look at the rain coming down on State Street right now.
+Look at the rain coming down on State Street

-getting a brief shower here this morning off and on and then that should clear out for a little bit of sunshine mixed in with some clouds high in the low 70s today right now 54
+getting any brief shower here this morning off and on and then that should clear out for a little bit of sunshine mixed in with some clouds high in the low 70s today right now 54

 Mm-hmm.